NR55/SSN_Firewall/README.md

 - Implemented an interface for the administrators to **view logs** of the number of requests sent to each domain name.
 - Used **NetFilterHooks** to filter and drop all packets other than DNS server requests and some whitelisted IP addresses.

+## Requirements

+This firewall is made exclusively for Linux based systems/virtual systems.
+Make sure you have superuser permissions and you are connected to a IPv4 network (preferrably NITK Net).

 ## Setup and Run Instructions

 ### Setup